lbilli/rib/README.md

   client processes the responses.
 Customized versions are derived from this class.

-Other data structures, such as `Contract` and `Order`, are implemented as R lists, or nested lists, that mirror the respective classes in the official IB API.
+Other data structures, such as `Contract` and `Order`, are implemented as R lists, or nested lists, and mirror the respective classes in the official IB API.

-A complete minimal working example follows.
+A complete minimal working example is shown.
 For this code to work, an instance of the IB TWS or IBGateway needs to be running on the local machine, listening on port `4002`.
 **Note:** _demo_ or _paper_ account recommended!! :smirk: